Aircraft engine: Rocket

-A few aircraft have used rocket engines for main thrust or attitude control, notably the Bell X-1 and North American X-15.

-Rocket engines are not used for most aircraft as the energy and propellant efficiency is very poor, but have been employed for short bursts of speed and takeoff.
-Where fuel/propellant efficiency is of lesser concern, rocket engines can be useful because they produce very large amounts of thrust and weigh very little.
+Rocket turbine engine

+A rocket turbine engine is a combination of two types of propulsion engines: a liquid-propellant rocket and a turbine jet engine.
+Its power-to-weight ratio is a little higher than a regular jet engine, and works at higher altitudes.

 Precooled jet engines

-For very high supersonic/low hypersonic flight speeds, inserting a cooling system into the air duct of a hydrogen jet engine permits greater fuel injection at high speed and obviates the need for the duct to be made of refractory or actively cooled materials.
-This greatly improves the thrust/weight ratio of the engine at high speed.

-It is thought that this design of engine could permit sufficient performance for antipodal flight at Mach 5, or even permit a single stage to orbit vehicle to be practical.
-The hybrid air-breathing SABRE rocket engine is a pre-cooled engine under development.

 Piston-turbofan hybrid

 At the April 2018 ILA Berlin Air Show, Munich-based research institute :de:Bauhaus Luftfahrt presented a high-efficiency composite cycle engine for 2050, combining a geared turbofan with a piston engine core.

 The 2.87 m diameter, 16-blade fan gives a 33.7 ultra-high bypass ratio, driven by a geared low-pressure turbine but the high-pressure compressor drive comes from a piston-engine with two 10 piston banks without a high-pressure turbine, increasing efficiency with non-stationary isochoric-isobaric combustion for higher peak pressures and temperatures.

 The 11,200 lb (49.7 kN) engine could power a 50-seat regional jet.

 Its cruise TSFC would be 11.5 g/kN/s (0.406 lb/lbf/hr) for an overall engine efficiency of 48.2%, for a burner temperature of 1700 K, an overall pressure ratio of 38 and a peak pressure of 30 MPa.

 Although engine weight increases by 30%, aircraft fuel consumption is reduced by 15%.

 Sponsored by the European Commission under Framework 7 project LEMCOTEC, Bauhaus Luftfahrt, MTU Aero Engines and GKN Aerospace presented the concept in 2015, raising the overall engine pressure ratio to over 100 for a 15.2% fuel burn reduction compared to 2025 engines.